 Peter’s writing has been published in Down East Magazine, and an excerpt from The Stone from Halfway Rock was published in the March 2016 issue Maine Boats, Homes & Harbors.

 Peter’s photo essay about Northern New Mexico, Gifts from the Land and the Light–published in 1995–was praised by Stewart Udall, former Secretary of the Interior: “Gifts is just superb!
 You have said in photos and a few words what Willa Cather and D. H. Lawrence tried to say about the Southwest environment.”

-From September 2014 until July 2016 Peter also wrote the weekly music column for Maine’s Coastal Journal newspaper (www.coastaljournal.com).
-He is currently taking a break in order to focus on the production of “One Way Trip to Mars,” the rock opera he and his wife, Johannah, have written together.
+From September 2014 until July 2016 Peter also wrote the weekly music column for Maine’s Coastal Journal newspaper, now a part of the Brunswick Record.